desilinguist/nvim/demo/README.md

 <a name="extras"></a>
 ## Things to explore
+- Resources listed at the end of the [main README](../README.md)
 - Run `vimtutor` on the command line
 - vim windows/splits
 - repetition of vim commands using the `.` operator
 - space + s
+- `:help` in neovim
+- `:se filetype=X` is quite helpful for scratch buffers
+- Use Neovim on the ETS Linux servers
+- Use